University Undergraduate General Studies Requirement

 This requirement has two parts: At least three credit hours must be selected from courses designated MA and at least three credit hours must be selected from courses designated CS; and all students are expected to fulfill the MA requirement by the time they accumulate 30 hours of credit in residence at ASU.
 Any student who has more than 30 hours of resident ASU credit and has not fulfilled the MA requirement must enroll in an MA course or an appropriate prerequisite and continue to do so every semester until the mathematics requirement is met.
 College officers may grant waivers to the immediate and continual enrollment requirement only when there are scheduling conflicts detrimental to the student's academic progress.

-A total of 12 credit hours must be completed in the following two core areas: humanities, fine arts and design (HU); and social and behavioral sciences (SB).
+A total of 12 credit hours must be completed in the following two core areas: humanities, arts and design (HU); and social-behavioral sciences (SB).
 At least six credit hours must be taken in one of these two core areas.

 The 12 hours required to meet the General Studies HU/SB requirement are in addition to the university level upper-division HU/SB requirement.
 See university graduation requirements for more information.